 Amending your tax return

-If you erroneously claimed your child as a dependent, the Internal Revenue Code allows you to amend your tax return within three years of filing the original or within two years of paying the relevant tax, whichever is later.
-However, eliminating the dependent generally increases your taxable income and may require you to pay additional tax for that year.
+If you erroneously claimed your child as a dependent, the Internal Revenue Code allows you to amend your tax return.
+However, removing the dependent will likely increase your taxable income and may require you to pay additional tax, penalties, and interest for that year.
 The IRS can often waive the penalties if you can convince them that it was an unintentional error but the interest on the amount due can rarely, if ever, be forgiven.